Upgrade Your SC Real Estate Appraiser License

 Residential Market Analysis and Highest and Best Use

-Ready to move from the Appraiser Apprentice level to a Licensed Appraiser?
+Ready to move from Trainee level to a Licensed Residential Appraiser?
 This appraisal online course package is designed just for you.
 It contains the required education to help you get to that next step in your career.
-This 75-hour appraisal course package includes: Residential Appraiser Site Valuation and Cost Approach, Residential Sales Comparison and Income Approach, Residential Market Analysis and Highest and Best Use, and Residential Report Writing and Case Studies.
+This 75-hour appraisal class package includes: Residential Appraiser Site Valuation and Cost Approach, Residential Sales Comparison and Income Approach, Residential Market Analysis and Highest and Best Use, and Residential Report Writing and Case Studies.

 The information contained below is designed to provide a summary of the minimum education, experience, and examination requirements established by the South Carolina Real Estate Appraisers Board.
 The information provided below can be found on the Board’s website.
 However, we recommend you contact the Board for more detailed information and for any changes which may have occurred.